mkingsnorth/analyze_mesh_docs/docs/index.rst

     * In **Object mode**, the add-on will analyze the entire mesh with modifiers included.

-* Refresh by clicking the *Analyze Mesh* button again in order to save on performance.
+* Refresh by clicking the *Re-Analyze Mesh* button again in order to save on performance.

 ---------------------------------
 Using